BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Transparency_and_How_Meshes_Are_Rendered.md

 ### Opaque Meshes

-These will be the easiest to render: their polygons are fully drawn on screen with their colors & textures.
+These will be the easiest to render: their polygons are fully drawn on screen with their colors and textures.
 A depth buffer will be used to make sure nothing is drawn over something that is closer to the camera.

 ### Alpha Tested Meshes

 Same as opaque meshes, except that some parts of these meshes can be defined as completely transparent.
 Alpha test means that each pixel of the mesh can be either opaque (and then drawn on screen and in the depth buffer) or transparent, which means the pixel is completely discarded.
-Although very efficient, this type of render usually gives off aliased borders & does not allow for smooth transparency effects.
+Although very efficient, this type of render usually produces aliased borders and does not allow for smooth transparency effects.

 A pixel is considered transparent if its alpha value is < 0.4, and opaque if not.
 This value is currently hardcoded.